PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 16:37:09
+Last updated: 2024-04-05 16:37:42
-Random Quote: You think you're the only one he whispers secrets to?
-He gives each of us just enough to convince us that we'd be helpless without him.  -  Cersei Lannister
+Random Quote: Only a fool humbles himself when the world is so full of men eager to do that job for him.  -  Theon Greyjoy